 Cross-cutting notes for the tables:

 Other Research / Notes: Year indicates the time frame that the research will be conducted.
-An Activity that is under consideration but not committed is indicated by (UC).
 Notes are added for some programs to clarify NTG research targets.

 Process Researched Year(s) and NTG Researched Year(s) indicate the program year(s) of participation of the research subjects.
+The Income Eligible programs currently have an approved NTG of 1.0 and we have no plans to conduct NTG research on them in 2020 or 2021 – instead we show process research target and timing plans in Table 2.

-NTG Results Delivered indicates the year when draft and final NTG results are completed and recommended to SAG.
+NTG Results Delivered indicates the year when draft and final NTG results are completed and recommended to SAG

 Gross impact savings verification occurs for each program in all program years.